carbeni/tja2sono/README.md

 tja2sono.py -x <FOLDER PATH>
 ```

-After geneeration, you can change out `cover.png` and update `info.json` in the outputted level folder.
+After generation, you can change out `cover.png` and update `info.json` in the outputted level folder.

 Final level folder can be moved to your Sonolus server's `source/levels` and packed with `sonolus-pack`.